Alda Levi

-Alda Levi Spinazzola (Bologna, 16 June 1890 – Rome, 23 June 1950) was an Italian archaeologist and art historian.
+Alda Levi Spinazzola (16 June 1890 – 23 June 1950) was an Italian archaeologist and art historian.

 Biography

-Levi was born within a Jewish middle-class family and attended the Liceo classico Tito Livio in Padua.
+Levi was born within a Jewish middle-class family and attended the liceo classico Tito Livio in Padua.

 In 1913 she graduated in Classical Philology and Learning sciences at Padua University.

 In 1915 she started her career as an inspector at the Soprintendenza Archeologica di Napoli, and soon after met her future husband and opponent of Fascism, Vittorio Spinazzola.
 The two were married only in 1932.

 Levi moved to Bologna (1924) and then Milan (1925) and she was appointed as director of the Ufficio distaccato della Soprintendenza alle antichità of Turin first, and Padua thereafter.
 She was the only inspector of archaeology for the whole Lombardy region during the years of the building boom.